rainforestapp/rainforest-cli/README.md

 ### Global

 - `--token <your-rainforest-token>` - supply your token (get it from any tests API tab), if not set in `RAINFOREST_API_TOKEN` environment variable
-- `skip-update` - Do not automatically check for CLI updates.
+- `--skip-update` - Do not automatically check for CLI updates.

 ### Writing Tests
 Rainforest Tests written using RFML have the following format